-This homemade version of instant, stove-top stuffing is better than store-bought, but it still saves you just as much time during the Thanksgiving pinch.
+This homemade stove-top stuffing mix is better than store-bought, but it still saves you just as much time during the Thanksgiving pinch.

 Because this stuffing “mix” is so easy to make, I’ll no longer relegate the side dish to Thanksgiving, either.
 This is an all-year kind of thing, folks.